 In addition to the concerns with stormwater flow into and through the West Woods, the Town needs to be concerned with the flow around and out of the area.
-The Commercial area to the west of Maple Lake is served by a drainage system that runs underground adjacent to the Town's western border and flows into Whetstone Run.
+The commercial area to the west of Maple Lake is served by a drainage system that runs underground adjacent to the Town's western border and flows into Whetstone Run.
 We need to monitor this area to protect the lake from pollution and the woods from excess runoff.
 We also need to ensure that the Town's runoff into Whetstone Run is in compliance with current guidelines for flow and for silt.
 These concerns will be part of the engineering effort studying the West Woods.

 The County has announced plans to redevelop the land to the northwest of the West Woods, including Kelley Park, possibly as a school complex.
-This is another area where the Town needs to closely collaborate with the County and the City of Gaithersburg on stormwater issues. some of the stormwater leaving the Town via Whetstone Run originates from springs within the West Woods, the greatest threat to Whetstone Run is from sediment and trash-related pollution associated with this Towne Crest influx.
-Increased community awareness will assist, as will continued collaboration with County experts, and more frequent volunteer efforts to remove accumulated trash.
+This is another area where the Town needs to closely collaborate with the County and the City of Gaithersburg on stormwater issues.